 1. Interpersonal input: learning more about our impression and impact on others

-The clients were unaware of the different categories, and simply rated each of the 60 individual items in relation to how helpful it had been to them.
+The clients were unaware of the different categories, and only rated each of the 60 individual items concerning how helpful it had been to them.

-What becomes apparent when looking at these categories is that giving advice or suggestions about what to do is often not found to be a very helpful element of the therapy process, even though this is exactly what most of the clients are initially looking for.
-What is far more important is the client developing a deeper knowledge of themselves, their internal world, and how they relate to and are perceived by others in interpersonal situations.
+What becomes apparent when looking at these categories is that giving advice or suggestions about what to do is often not found to be a beneficial element of the therapy process, even though this is precisely what most of the clients are initially looking for.
+What is far more important is the client developing a more in-depth knowledge of themselves, their internal world, and how they relate to and are perceived by others in interpersonal situations.

 The top 10 items that the clients rated as most helpful were (Yalom & Leszcz, 2005):